Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] `<p>`As Steve Krug once said, `<i>`happy talk must die.`</i>` `</p>`
 - [ ] `<p>`As Steve Krug once said, `<blockquote>`happy talk must die.`</blockquote>` `</p>`
 - [ ] `<p>`As Steve Krug once said, `<q>`happy talk must die.`</q>` `</p>`

+#### Q78.
+What is the primary purpose of HTML?

+- [x] HTML structures the webpage, identifying its elements such as paragraphs, headings, and lists.
+- [ ] HTML structures and provides a rudimentary look to webpages.
+- [ ] HTML is responsible for the structure, styling, and interactivity of webpages.
+- [ ] HTML is responsible for the structure and styling of webpages.